-Authorizing Amazon Redshift to access other Amazon services on your behalf - Amazon Redshift
+Authorizing Amazon Redshift to access Amazon services on your behalf - Amazon Redshift

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Authorizing Amazon Redshift to access other Amazon services on your behalf
+Authorizing Amazon Redshift to access Amazon services on your behalf

 Some Amazon Redshift features require Amazon Redshift to access other Amazon services on your behalf.
 For example, the COPY and UNLOAD commands can load or unload data into your Amazon Redshift cluster using an Amazon S3 bucket.
 The CREATE EXTERNAL FUNCTION command can invoke an Amazon Lambda function using a scalar Lambda user-defined function (UDF).
 Amazon Redshift Spectrum can use a data catalog in Amazon Athena or Amazon Glue.
 For your Amazon Redshift clusters to act on your behalf, you supply security credentials to your clusters.
 The preferred method to supply security credentials is to specify an Amazon Identity and Access Management (IAM) role.
 For COPY and UNLOAD, you can provide temporary credentials.